lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 ```

 We first create an array of `DescriptorBufferInfo` (we will need one per descriptor set) which defines the buffer
-infomration that will be associated to each descriptor set.
+information that will be associated to each descriptor set.
 It expects the following attributes:
 - `buffer`: The Vulkan buffer to associate with.
-- `offset`: An offset in bytes for that buffer (we may opt to not bind to the wholw buffer but just a chunk).
+- `offset`: An offset in bytes for that buffer (we may opt to not bind to the whole buffer but just a chunk).
 - `range`: The size in bytes of the chunk of the buffer to be associated to the descriptor set.

 After that, we create an array of `WriteDescriptorSet` (we will need one per descriptor set), which expects expects the following
 attributes:
 - `dst_set`: The handle to the descriptor set.
-- `descriptor_count`: he number of descriptors.
+- `descriptor_count`: The number of descriptors.
 - `dst_binding`: The binding point to which write operation refers to.
-Remember that a descriptor set cana have many descriptors, each of
+Remember that a descriptor set can have many descriptors, each of
 them in a different binding point.
 - `descriptor_type`: The type of the descriptor (For example `uniform_buffer` (`VK_BUFFER_USAGE_UNIFORM_BUFFER_BIT`) for uniforms).
 - `p_buffer_info`: A pointer to the `DescriptorBufferInfo` structure created before.
-- `p_image_info`: A pointer to the images to be associated to this decsriptor set.
+- `p_image_info`: A pointer to the images to be associated to this descriptor set.
 We will not use this feature
 in this function so we just pass an empty array.
 - `p_texel_buffer_view`: Same as above.
 - `dst_array_element`: We will not use this (used for inline uniform blocks).